 Project Description/Narrative: The Alameda County Juvenile Justice Center consolidates and integrates juvenile and family courts, a 360-bed, high security juvenile detention facility and related justice and social service agencies.
 The planning and design reflects a desire for an affirmative, reduced stress environment for staff, residents and their families during all aspects and phases of case resolution.
 The court wing includes five courtrooms, hearing rooms, and self help areas with extensive administrative and public support areas.
-To facilitate a more calming, hospitable effective and therapeutic with the courts.
+To facilitate a more calming, hospitable effective and therapeutic environment for the children and families during all phases of the process, related justice and social service agencies are collocated with the courts.

-Contract Type: Design-Build Contract Amount: \$135 million
+Type of Facility: Courthouse/Detention Facility Contract Type: Design-Build Contract Amount: \$135 million